 Best part is that I now have two nailers.
 One for in my workshop (which I still love because it’s a stapler too) and one for wherever I want to get naily with it! 😆 (ya gotta love my outfit, right? just keepin’ it real, y’all) And…the batteries are interchangeable with my circular saw and my jigsaw with only one charger needed.
 Win-Win!

-Okay, so after I added the cleat, I whipped out my favorite Zibra triangle paint brush (now available in my shop!) and used it to knock out this piece in a flash.
+Okay, so after I added the cleat, I whipped out my favorite Zibra triangle paint brush and used it to knock out this piece in a flash.

 I’m serious when I say this thing is awesome.
-The whole time I’m painting I’m saying to myself, “Where was this gem when I painted our kitchen cabinets TWICE??”
+The whole time I’m painting I say to myself, “Where was this gem when I painted our kitchen cabinets TWICE??”
 It is now a must to use this brush in every corner I ever encounter.

 Let’s take a peek at how it looks from the front, shall we?

 Since I removed the original hardware to paint, I decided to leave it off and replace it with one of my leftover glass knobs from my vanity makeover ( a must see).
 They are so gorgeous!

 Do you love it too?
 This farmhouse cupboard is now available in my shop (SOLD!).

 I had a blast sharing with you how to update and improve your thrifted finds.